GiorgosTagkoulis/katacoda-scenarios/CircleCI_CLI_Tutorial/finish.md

-You've completed your first Katacoda scenario!
+You 've completed the CircleCI CLI tutorial on how to install and set it up for a project!

 Congratulations!!